 Day by day, we wore Depression down.
 Weakened her resolve while we strengthened our own.

 It sounds crazy, given the pain she caused, but in so many ways I’m grateful Depression came into our lives.
 I think sometimes, maybe it was meant to be.
 Her finding us.
 Us getting to know her.

-Before Depression, I walked through life on the snow’s crust, my feet breaking through only occasionally.
+Before Depression, I walked through life on the snow’s crust, my feet breaking through the surface only occasionally.
 I see things more clearly now.
 I feel things more.